 Checking for air leaks:

 Before one starts sealing leaks, it actually helps if you know where they are.
-One of the most effective ways to detect air leakage is to have a comprehensive style inspection involving duct testing, infrared scans, &/or modeling.
+One of the most effective ways to detect air leakage is to have a; or a more .
 In some areas of the country, your local electric company may actually offer either of those services above for free or at a discounted rate.
-However, with a little knowledge one can easily perform their own evaluation and start saving money now, instead of waiting around for an audit.; or a more
+However, with a little knowledge one can easily perform their own evaluation and start saving money now, instead of waiting around for an audit.

 During the winter months, when it is windy out is when most people realize they have an issue.
 Many of the larger leaks are discovered because they feel a draft coming in from around a window, a door, etc… During the year, some are some leaks are easily spotted by an excessive amount of dirt surrounding an outlet, a light, on the wall by the window trim, etc…

 A popular test used to check the seals on your refrigerator and freezer will work for checking around your doors and windows.
 Simply take a piece of paper and close the door or window on it; if you can pull the paper out easily, (i.e. without tearing it or tugging on it) you have a leak that is wasting energy.
 Using this method, you should check around the entire opening.
 Another popular one for doors is the flashlight test.
 At night have someone go outside & shine the light at the doorway, if you see light inside you have a leak that needs to be corrected.